A premium cruise without the premium crowds.

 How much walking is involved?

 Most trips have a moderate amount of walking involved, but it depends on the destination (and the activity).
-Be sure to consult your trip notes before departing so you know what’s involved on any included land activities.
+Be sure to consult your itinerary before departing so you know what’s involved on any included land activities.
 Your tour leader will also give you information on how much walking is involved on individual shore excursions.
 You are free to choose to stay on the ship and, when visiting a port town, return to the ship early if you choose.

 What services are available on board?